paulienvoorter/IVIM-DTI-NET/README.md

 After your network is trained, it is being saved in the folder 'trained_networks', and you can observe the corresponding loss curve in the folder 'plots'

-Now, you can run predict_IVIM-DTI_parameters.py, which loads the trained network en predict all IVIM-DTI model parameters.
+Now, you can run predict_IVIM-DTI_parameters.py, which loads the trained network and predicts all IVIM-DTI model parameters.
+The IVIM-DTI parameter maps are saved in 'data/subject01/parammaps_IVIM-DTI-NET' as *.nii files having the same image space as the diffusion images.
+You can use a nifti viewer to see the paramater maps, (e.g., fsleyes).

 ## Create conda environment
 To directly run the code, we added a '.yml' file which can be run in anaconda.
 To create a conda environment with the '.yml' file, enter the command in the terminal (e.g. Anaconda Powershell Prompt): conda env create -f environment.yml